LemonEatar/AlvlCalc/README.md

 # Use

 The use is pretty self-explanatory.
-You press the ADD CATEGORY button to add your subjects and than add your Points in the fitting cell
+You press the Subjects button to add your subjects and than add your Points in the fitting cell